kubestellar/kubestellar/user/yaml/README.md

     └── espw
 ```

-## Access **KubeStellar** from another pod in the same `kubestellar` namespace
+## Access **KubeStellar** from another pod

-Any pod in the same namespace can access **KubeStellar** by retrieving the `admin.kubeconfig` via one of the following ways:
+A pod can access **KubeStellar** by retrieving the `admin.kubeconfig` via one of the following ways:

 - the `kubestellar` secret in the `kubestellar` namespace;
 - directly from the `kubestellar` pod in the `kubestellar` namespace at the location `/home/kubestellar/.kcp/external.kubeconfig`.

 Obviously `kubectl`, **kcp** plugins, and **KubeStellar** executables are also needed.

-In this example, we create a `kubestellar-client` pod based on the same image of `kubestellar-server` since it already contains the required executables listed above:
+In this example, we create a `kubestellar-client` pod based on the same image of `kubestellar-server` since it already contains the required executables mentioned above:

 ```shell
 $ kubectl apply -f kubestellar-client.yaml